Safe Room Doors

 Option – topcoat of hammered metal paint – $235

-Special order item: we usually need five weeks of build time.
+Special order item: we usually need four weeks of build time.
 You arrange a 50% deposit at time order, we build your door, you arrange payment for the balance due, and we ship it right out and send you the tracking number.
 See our policy page for the full set of terms.